50 Reasons to Be Thankful This Thanksgiving

 Is there anything that says “fall” more than the changing foliage?
 The vibrant colors, the satisfying crunch underfoot, and the woodsy smell combine to delight all your senses.
 Plus, let’s be honest, there’s a much less fancy reason to love leaves: giant piles to jump in!
 Check out these stunning fall scenes across the country.

 Whether it’s the soulful eyes of your pup (begging for turkey) or the tiny pink nose of your kitty (also begging for turkey, but in a much more sophisticated way than Fido), Thanksgiving is the perfect time to shower a little extra love on the critters who love you the most.
-Another reason to be thankful?
-The many health benefits of owning a pet.

 Apples may be available in stores all year long, but there’s something special about fall apples with their fresh, crisp bite and tangy sweet juice.
 No wonder so many favorite Thanksgiving recipes rely on apples!
 Bonus points for going to an orchard and picking your own, allowing you to be grateful for the trees, soil, sun, and farmers who do all the hard work for us.
+These are the 10 grocery store sales you didn’t know to look for between Thanksgiving and Christmas.

 That holiday helping spirit

 The “holiday spirit” is a real thing, inspiring people to reach out to others throughout November and December.
 We promise you: There’s nothing that will make you more grateful for what you have than sharing some of it with someone who has less.
 Take the opportunity this Thanksgiving to invite a lonely senior, a recent refugee, or a new neighbor over to enjoy your turkey.
-Or try one of these 9 creative ways to volunteer and really make a difference.

 New pumpkin recipes